ChrstphrHll/npc_gen/students/Halja Dwyer.md

 year: 1
 guild: Alderden
 partyID: 55
+tags:
+- Tiefling
+- Fighter
+- Exploration
+- 1st
+- Alderden
 ---
 # Halja Dwyer
 ---
 ### Description
 - 1st year Tiefling Fighter in Alderden
-- straight grey hair that's done up in a top knot, Brown eyes, and Pale Blue skin
+- straight grey hair that's done up in a top knot, Spring Green eyes, and Pale Blue skin
 - Is Iconoclastic and Stingy, and has Prosperity as their ideal

 ### Organizations